How Jason Kidd built a successful career. Explore key moments that defined the journey.

 During the 1996–97 season, Jason Kidd was traded to the Phoenix Suns with Tony Dumas and Loren Meyer for Michael Finley, A.C.
 Green, and Sam Cassell.

-In the following season, 1996, Jason Kidd was voted a starter in the All-Star Game.
+In 1996, Jason Kidd was voted a starter in the All-Star Game.

-In his first full season with the Suns, 1997-98, the team's win total improved by 16 games.
+In Jason Kidd's first full season with the Suns in 1997–98, the team's win total improved by 16 games.

-In the 1998–99 season, Jason Kidd averaged 10.8 assists per game, becoming the league's assists leader.
+During the 1998–99 season, Jason Kidd averaged 10.8 assists per game and dethroned Washington's Rod Strickland as the league's assist leader.

-Before the start of the 1999-00 season, the Phoenix Suns acquired Penny Hardaway from the Orlando Magic with the hope of creating the best backcourt duo in the league.
+Before the start of the 1999–00 season, the Phoenix Suns acquired Penny Hardaway from the Orlando Magic, aiming to create the best backcourt duo in the league with Jason Kidd.

-In 2000, Jason Kidd won a gold medal in the Olympics with the U.S. national team.
+In 2000, Jason Kidd won a gold medal in the Olympics as part of the U.S. national team.

-On June 28, 2001, after five seasons in Phoenix, Jason Kidd was traded to the New Jersey Nets, along with Chris Dudley, for Stephon Marbury, Johnny Newman, and Soumaila Samake.
+On June 28, 2001, after five seasons in Phoenix, Jason Kidd was traded to the New Jersey Nets along with Chris Dudley.

-In 2001, Jason Kidd started playing for the New Jersey Nets.
+In 2001, Jason Kidd began playing for the New Jersey Nets.

 In 2002, Jason Kidd led the New Jersey Nets to the NBA Finals.